Interception of the Rex: Northeast Maneuvers

 Olds, whose B-17s were deployed to Olmsted Field in Harrisburg, was given the assignment of locating the Rex as far at sea as possible, and assigned Major Vincent J. Meloy, the commanding officer of the 20th Bomb Squadron, to act as nominal head of the Black Force.
 Olds selected three aircraft from the 49th Bomb Squadron for the mission.
 On the afternoon of 11 May 1937, Olds and his crews flew from Olmsted to the staging base at Mitchel Field on Long Island.

-Assigned as lead navigator was 1st Lt.
-Curtis E. LeMay, who had navigated the finding of the Utah and been a participant in a goodwill mission to South America in February that had won the group the MacKay Trophy.
-The Chief of the Materiel Division's Photographic Section, Maj.
-George W. Goddard, flew co-pilot in aircraft No. 81 to document the mission using a specially-modified Graflex camera.
+Assigned as lead navigator was 1st Lieutenant Curtis E. LeMay, who had navigated the finding of the Utah and been a participant in a goodwill mission to South America in February that had won the group the MacKay Trophy.
+The chief of the Materiel Division's Photographic Section, Major George W. Goddard, flew co-pilot in aircraft No. 81 to document the mission using a specially-modified Graflex camera.
 Reporters were also invited to accompany the mission.
-They included Hanson Baldwin, possibly because of his earlier excoriation of the "Shasta Disaster," and a radio crew from the National Broadcasting Company (which on 4 April 1937, had made a live six-minute broadcast from a B-17 at Langley Field) to broadcast from aboard the lead aircraft while it made the interception.
+They included Hanson Baldwin, possibly because of his earlier excoriation of the "Shasta Disaster", and a radio crew from the National Broadcasting Company (which on 4 April 1937, had made a live six-minute broadcast from a B-17 at Langley Field) to broadcast from aboard the lead aircraft while it made the interception.

 LeMay used the Rex's noon position report of 11 May in conjunction with known routes and speeds of ocean liners bound for New York to calculate an intercept point for the next day, based on the ship's expected noon position for 12 May.
 An updated position report to refine his calculations was expected that evening but not received.
 Weather conditions deteriorated during the night, with a forecast that "ceilings would be down to nothing" in the vicinity of the anticipated interception.

 Interception

-At 8:30 a.m. on 12 May, the three B-17s had begun to taxi in a rain squall when a morning position report from Rex was relayed to LeMay.
+At 08:30 on 12 May, the three B-17s had begun to taxi in a rain squall when a morning position report from Rex was relayed to LeMay.
 It indicated that the liner was then 725 nmi from New York, farther east than his original computations had placed it.
 LeMay's original flight plan had incorporated an area search if necessary, but weather conditions and the ship's distance from Long Island precluded that possibility.